nalwayv/bitesofpy/README.md

 #
+- [x] 261.
+Visit all PyCons in Europe
 - [ ] 260.
 Let's play with Pandas DataFrames
 - [ ] 259.
 Reverse complement
 - [ ] 258.
 What the flux?